CVE

 That makes the security story much clearer.

-The fix was minimal and correct.
+The fix I submitted was minimal, targeted, and correct.

 The patch added the same missing safety rule already used in remove_sequence():